1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Motion_Planning_and_Decision_Making_for_Autonomous_Vehicles/README.md

 * Behavioral planning logic using Finite State Machines - FSM
 * Static objects Collision checking.
 * Path and Trajectory generation using Cubic Spirals
 * Best trajectory selection through a cost function evaluation.
-This cost function will mainly perform a collision check and a proximity check to bring costs higher as we get closer or collide with objects but maintain a bias to stay closer to the lane center line.
+This cost function will mainly perform a collision and proximity checks to bring costs higher as we get closer or collide with objects but maintain a bias to stay closer to the lane center line.

 ![Carla_R1](https://github.com/1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/blob/main/Project_Motion_Planning_and_Decision_Making_for_Autonomous_Vehicles/Carla_Simulator_R.jpg)